intel/llvm/sycl/doc/design/OffloadDesign.md

 During the compilation step, the device binaries are embedded in a section of the host binary.
 When performing the link, this section is extracted from the object and mapped according to the device kind.
+The `clang-linker-wrapper` is responsible for examining all of the input binaries, grabbing the embedded device binaries and determining any additional device linking paths that need to be taken.

+For example, when an embedded device binary is of the `OFK_SYCL` kind and of the `spir64_gen` architecture triple, the resulting extracted binary is linked, post-link processed and converted to SPIR-V before being passed to `ocloc` to generate the final device binary.
+Options passed via `--gen-tool-arg=` will be applied to the `ocloc` step as well.

 Depending on the type of binary, the device is embedded as follows: